uploaders/direct-aws-sdk-rails-4.2/README.md

 end
 ```

 A presigned post is what allows us to post to amazon securly.
 Notice we have set a few configuration variables.
 In our `key` we upload to a folder called `uploads/#{SecureRandom.uuid}`.
 This is an uploads folder followed by a unique folder name which prevents filename overrides.
 The `success_action_status` is the header code to return upon upload.
 And then we set the permission on the file with our `acl` parameter.
-Next we render our a json response with the parameters we need in our javascript, more on those to come.
+Next we render a json response with the parameters we need in our javascript, more on those to come.

 ### Install Haml gems (optional)